To avoid running out of disk space Artifactory allows you to limit the storage space allocated for your repositories.

 Working with snapshots is a standard development practice, however depending on the number of snapshots that are saved, this can use up large quantities of disk space.

-To specify the maximum number of snapshots that may be stored, select the Repositories module and click the repository whose settings you want to edit.
+To specify the maximum number of snapshots that may be stored, in the Administration module, select the Repositories and click the repository whose settings you want to edit.